gitnjole/todo-be/README.md

 ## Project Overview

 This is a web-based TODO application built using the Symfony PHP framework.
 The application provides user authentication and task management functionality, allowing users to create, track, and manage their personal TODO lists.
+Application can also be configured to delete tasks after a specified period of time.

 <div align="center">
   <img src="assets/images/landing.png" alt="Task Management Screenshot">